GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/6-lab.md

         }
     }

-    // Comparison function that tells the sort method how to sort numbers in ascending order let sortAscending2 = (a: number, b: number) => {
+    /*  sortAscending2 is a comparison function that tells the sort method how to sort numbers in ascending order. */
+    let sortAscending2 = (a: number, b: number) => {
         if (a > b) {
             return 1;